 - Which are my most significant business expenses?
 You’ll want to select a card that rewards your most significant spending categories, ideally one that rewards all of your spending in those categories, not just a portion.

 - What are my business travel requirements?
-Are you a road warrior who values rewards on gas purchases, an in-home business requiring no travel, or a frequent flyer who values premium travel benefits?
+Are you a road warrior who values rewards for gas purchases, an in-home business requiring no travel, or a frequent flyer who values premium travel benefits?

 - Do I want to earn cash-back to reinvest in my business, or is earning travel rewards more of a priority?